top of page

 His suffering was over.
 From that point of view, there are no regrets.

-These are ethical, spiritual, religious, personal questions.
 Not everyone cares or thinks about such things.
 But many do, and I want to address them.

 Life does contain suffering, yes, but I believe it is our sacred duty to be awake, through our oft-expressed love, to information that may relieve or avoid suffering in our families, that may improve their lives!

-If we really take this duty seriously, and take the trouble to look deeper, we won’t be left with the pain of seeing a loved one suffering so badly, and certainly won’t be so likely to have to make life-and-death decisions (frankly, to be cruelly blunt, to feel like judge and executioner) at their end.
+If we really take this duty seriously, and take the trouble to look deeper, we won’t be left with the pain of seeing a loved one suffering so badly, and certainly won’t be so likely to have to make life-and-death decisions (frankly, to be cruelly blunt, to be judge and executioner) at their end.

 A CONCLUSION

 I think we have more control over our health than we have been led to believe.
 I don’t care if I am seen to be unrealistic, or naive.
 I am proudly idealistic.
-I want to be part of this new movement, worldwide, led by compassionate doctors and researchers, who want to help us regain our health and our joy and who want to remind us that we are naturally designed to thrive.
+I want to be part of this new movement, worldwide, led by compassionate doctors, researchers and podcasters, who want to help us regain our health and our joy and who want to remind us that we are naturally designed to thrive.
 And that the food we eat is so incredibly important if we are to thrive.

 Big Food and Big Pharma’s profits, however, will